tejaSomanchi/pushNotifications/README.md

 2.Empty string - `""` should be given as default value for intentParam.

-3. You can get the url of the link from getIntent() in activity using key - 'link'.
+3.You can get the url of the link from getIntent() in activity using key - 'link'.

-4. You can see the logs of the library using tag - 'FirebaseMessageService'
+4.You can see the logs of the library using tag - 'FirebaseMessageService'

 ### Example
 ```Kotlin